Will Content Change on a Page Lead to Changed Search Engine Rankings for that Page?

 Add a new keyword phrase to a page’s title and heading and a sentence or two of the content, and a search engine tracks those changes.
 Add a couple of new pictures to an old blog post, and the search engine makes a note of it.
 Completely rewrite the content of a page a couple of times in a short period, and the search engine might decide that the page is more appropriate for informational queries than navigational ones.

-While this is Microsoft’s patent, it might make sense for Google to consider carefully how pages change over time as well.
-It seems the search engines may not just look at a webpage as it exists today, but may have a memory that considers what a page was like in the past, and how it may have changed.
+While this is Microsoft’s patent, it might make sense for Google to consider carefully how pages change over time as well and influence search engine rankings.
+It seems the search engines may not just look at a webpage as it exists today but may have a memory that considers what a page was like in the past, and how it may have changed.

 I could see change information about pages being used in a number of ways by a search engine that go beyond deciding whether or not a page is more informational or navigational in nature.
 Changes to a page might signal a change in ownership of a site, a possible intent to spam, an attempt to provide new information and make a page fresher, and other things as well.